California Indian Casino Leader Says CFTC Nominee Must Examine Prediction Markets

 CNIGA Chairman James Siva.
 He called on CFTC nominee Michael Selig to work with tribes to eliminate sports event contracts.
 (Image: CNIGA/Facebook)

-James Siva, the chairman of the California Nations Indian Gaming Association (CNIGA), said he and tribal casino operators in the most populous state are open to working with Selig, but he reiterated voters there soundly rejected efforts to legalize online sports wagering.
+James Siva, the chairman of the California Nations Indian Gaming Association (CNIGA), said he and tribal casino operators in the most populous state are open to working with Selig, but he reiterated that voters there soundly rejected efforts to legalize online sports wagering.

 California voters have overwhelmingly rejected legalizing online gambling, yet several prediction market companies are offering products advertised as legalized sports betting in the state,” said Siva in a statement.
 “These products violate federal, state, and tribal government laws, as well as the CFTC’s own regulations, and the CFTC has failed to take action to stop such illegal activities.”